Your Guide to Choosing the Best Business Structure for Your Startup

 Limited Liability Company

-A limited liability company or LLC is a business structure that gives owners more flexibility in their taxes and management.
+A limited liability company or LLC is a business structure that gives owners more tax and management flexibility.
 The significance of an LLC is that owners can agree on how their business will be managed through a contract.
 This flexibility is valuable.
 But the new contract’s provisions might be less predictable than the corporations’ strict requirements.
 This can cause a possible conflict between the managers and owners.
-However, the tax flexibility as well as the personal asset protection that an LLC can provide, is what convinces business owners to form an LLC.
+However, the tax flexibility and the personal asset protection that an LLC can provide convince business owners to form an LLC.

 C Corporation